pippim/pippim.github.io/programs/iothings.md

 IP=192.168.0.19     # IP address for Sony TV on LAN ADB_IP=192.168.0.21 # IP address for Google TV on LAN for Android Debug Bridge PWRD=123            # Password for Sony TV IP Connect (Pre-Shared key)
+# Sony TV MAC address for wake on lan.
+No effect if TV already on.
+STV_MAC="ac:9b:0a:df:3f:d9"  # May 28, 2023 - Not working yet.
+# Goggle TV MAC address for wake on lan.
+No effect if TV already on.
+GTV_MAC="c0:79:82:41:2f:1f"

 # Must have curl package.
 command -v curl >/dev/null 2>&1 || { echo >&2 \